mrchantey/koora/README.md

 ## Repo Guide

-Things are a little clunky at the moment 😅
+There are quite a few steps to getting up and running, but the end result is hot reloading across both wasm and web.

 ### Up and running - Core